hamid-nemati/LLM_Based_MAS/README.md

 ## Repository Structure

-  - **Data Ethics Notebooks**: Jupyter notebooks exploring ethical considerations in data usage within MAS.
+  - **Data Ethics Notebooks**: Jupyter notebooks of an intersting MAS project with its complete tutorial.
   - **Literature Review**: A comprehensive review of existing research on LLM-based MAS.
   - **MAS Tools Comparison**: Analyses comparing various tools used in MAS development.